-It’s hard to know what a reasonable goal is for you, but i think anyone who’s interested in joining should aim for at least ten hours of listening.
-That’s about 30 minutes per day.
+It’s hard to know what a reasonable goal is for you, but i think anyone who’s interested in joining should aim for at least 10 hours of listening.
+That’s about 20 minutes per day.

-How high you want to go is up to you, but an hour per day on average is not ridiculous.
+How high you want to go is up to you, but an hour per day on average is doable for most people.
 In previous listening challenges, some participants have clocked over 100 hours in one month!
 Can you beat that?
 Post your goal in the comments below and let us know how you plan to achieve it!

 - September: Listening

 Tips and tricks for how to learn Chinese directly in your inbox